Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > >Snake-headed humanoid from Aerawan.
 >
 > >[!pf2rule]- Gripplis
-> >Frog-headed humanoid from the Aerawan and the Southern Sea Isles, very uncommon in Ebolon due to the climate.
+> >Frog-headed humanoid from the Aerawan and the Southern Sea Isles, very uncommon in Eblon due to the climate.
 >
 > >[!pf2rule]- Vanara
 > >Monkey-like huamnoid from Aerawan.